19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) the following statement in writing:

-“

-This offer is made in reliance on the exemption under section 272A(1) of the Securities and Futures Act.
-It is not made in or accompanied by a prospectus that is registered by the Monetary Authority of Singapore.
+“This offer is made in reliance on the exemption under section 272A(1) of the Securities and Futures Act.
+It is not made in or accompanied by a prospectus that is registered by the Monetary Authority of Singapore.”; and

-”; and

 (ii) a notification in writing that the securities to which the offer (referred to in this sub-paragraph as the initial offer) relates shall not be subsequently sold to any person, unless the offer resulting in such subsequent sale is made —